 Wherever possible, environmental concerns were taken into consideration when choosing materials and methods of construction.
 The site has been built minimising the carbon footprint as much as possible.
 The buildings are timber-clad and insulated with sustainable wood fibre.
 They're also fitted with solar thermal panels that pre-heat water to reduce energy use.

 Building services, energy and utilities engineering design

 Our building performance engineering team designed external and internal services, IT and communications systems.
 At the pre-planning stage, our work also included lighting, energy and sustainability, acoustics, noise and air quality assessments.
 Our in-house utilities team overcame significant power supply issues, offering onsite power generation solutions.

-A site-wide drainage strategy, including a gravity fall under-lake drainage blanket to remove hydrostatic pressure when the lake is empty, was designed by our civil and infrastructure team.
+A site-wide drainage strategy, including a geo composite drainage layer that is just 4mm thick to remove hydrostatic pressure when the lake is empty, was developed by our civil and infrastructure team.
 This innovative design solution saved our client a significant amount in both carbon and financial terms.

 Two phases of ground investigation by our geotechnical team culminated in a Geotechnical Design Report and Earthworks Specification.
-General fill will be placed in landscaping areas with structural fill used behind the retaining walls and beneath the clubhouse.
+General fill was placed in landscaping areas with structural fill used behind the retaining walls and beneath the clubhouse.
 This again reduced the amount of concrete and therefore the carbon footprint of the scheme.

 A key consideration in our geotechnical designs was the dynamic loading on the pool when in use, as well as the dead loads applied when the pool is full but not in use.

 Hydrock’s partners on this project were APG Architecture, Andrew Scott Ltd for construction, LHC Design for landscape design and Ward Williams Associates as the project manager.